appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 podman-compose ps
 ```

-If everything is okay, then you should see service statuses as "running", "running (healthy)" or "exited (0)".
+If everything is okay, then you should see service statuses as "up", "up (healthy)" or "exited (0)".

 ![](https://cdn.appcircle.io/docs/assets/be-962-docker-compose-ps.png)